Understanding Accrued Interest Basics

 Definition

-Accrued interest in bond investments refers to the interest that has been earned but not yet paid out to the investor.
+Accrued interest in bond investments refers to the interest that has been earned but has yet to be paid to the investor.
 It accumulates over time based on the bond’s interest rate and the time since the last payment.

 When purchasing a bond between coupon payments, investors must compensate the seller for the accrued interest from the last payment date until the purchase date.
 This ensures that both parties receive their rightful share of interest earnings.